cdenicola/shagworm-goldbug-2025/public/CCC.md

 > "Started going on about shapes and symmetry and e-e-elipses?
 Or ellip-something.
 I don't know, I stopped listening when he started calling points rational.
 Sounds like sorcery to me."

-Our first thought was some sort of elliptic curve cryptography but rational points on elliptic curves….
+Our first thought was some sort of elliptic curve cryptography but rational points on elliptic curves…

 ![Essex Hale's notes about abscissa](assets/ccc-9.png)